Rare 1952 Mickey Mantle baseball card going up for auction

 The collector’s item from 1952 features one of baseball’s most celebrated and charismatic legends, and is widely regarded as one of just a handful in near-perfect condition.

-It’s estimated the final cost of the card could exceed $10 million when the auction ends Aug.
+It’s estimated the card could exceed $10 million when the two-day auction starts Aug.
 27. The record is $6.6 million for a 1909 Honus Wagner card that was sold at auction a year ago, months after another 70-year-old Mantle card fetched $5.2 million.

-Interest was already heavy Monday when the auction debuted online, with bidding already up to at least $4.2 million.

 No matter the final price for the rare Mantle rookie card, it will be a hefty profit for the current owner, a New Jersey waste management entrepreneur who bought it for $50,000 at a New York City show in 1991.